SJTU-IPADS/HEDB/README.md

 #### Q3: Supporting TPC-C?

-The released version of HEDB is built on PostgreSQL.
-Currently, its record-and-replay only supports the TPC-H benchmark.

-We encourage future research to overcome this challenges posed by non-determinism when running TPC-C atop HEDB.
+The released code of HEDB is built on PostgreSQL.
+Its current record/replay supports the TPC-H benchmark only.
+We encourage future research to overcome this challenge posed by non-determinism when running TPC-C atop HEDB.
 We believe your excellent work will also be published and known to the industry.

 ### Anecdote

 Why name HEDB (Helium Database)?

-HE, short for [Helium](https://en.wikipedia.org/wiki/Helium), is the lightest neutral gas, known for its lack of reactivity and low density.
-The analogy to helium highlights HEDB's ability to achieve isolation from the rest while maintaining simplicity in usage.
-More, the reference to helium being the 2nd element alludes to HEDB's dual modes.
+HE, short for [Helium](https://en.wikipedia.org/wiki/Helium), is the lightest neutral gas, known for its lacking reactivity and low density.
+The analogy to Helium highlights HEDB's ability to achieve isolation from the rest while maintaining simplicity in usage.
+The reference to Helium being the 2nd element also alludes to HEDB's dual modes.

 HEDB is pronounced [haɪdiːbiː] or 嗨嘀哔.